 The Growth of Tahitian Pearl Production

 During the 1970s, Salvador Assael visited Tahiti.
-Recognizing the potential in these gems, he invested in the country’s pearl farms and production boomed.
+Recognizing the potential in these gems, he invested in the country's pearl farms and production boomed.
 He introduced cultured Tahitian pearls to the United States.
-After the GIA certified their authenticity, these pearls became quite popular.
+After the GIA verified their authenticity, these pearls became quite popular.
 Famous jewelers began to offer Tahitian pearls.
 Near the end of the decade, a strand of Tahitian pearls sold for $500,000.
 By 1985, fine strands could sell for a million dollars.